surniaulula/wpsso/readme.txt

 	* Renamed the "Import Yoast SEO Social Meta" option to "Import Yoast SEO Metadata".
 	* Removed the "Show Yoast SEO Import Details" option.
 * **Bugfixes**
-	* Fixed incorrect addition of sameAs URLs for post ID 0.
+	* Fixed addition of sameAs URLs for post ID 0.
 * **Developer Notes**
 	* Added a new `WpssoProUtilAbstractSeoMeta` abstract class.
 	* Added a new `WpssoProUtilAioseopMeta` class to import All in One SEO Pack metadata.